katyukha/odoo-rpc-client/README.rst

 -  Have *a lot of speed optimizations* (caching, read only requested fields, read data for all records in current set (cache), by one RPC call, etc)
 -  Desinged to take as more benefits of **IPython autocomplete** as posible
--  Works nice in `Jupyter Notebook <https://jupyter.org/>`__ providing **HTML representation** for a most of objects.
--  Ability to export HTML table recordlist representation to *CSV file*
--  Ability to save connections to different databases in session.
-   (By default password is not saved, and will be asked, but if You need to save it, just do this:
-   ``session.option('store_passwords', True); session.save()``)
 -  Provides *browse\_record* like interface, allowing to browse related models too.
 Supports `browse <http://pythonhosted.org/openerp_proxy/module_ref/openerp_proxy.orm.html#openerp_proxy.orm.record.ObjectRecords.browse>`__ method.
    Also adds method `search_records <http://pythonhosted.org/openerp_proxy/module_ref/openerp_proxy.orm.html#openerp_proxy.orm.record.ObjectRecords.search_records>`__ to simplify